Gw1p/tbot/README.md

 Whether you want to create a bot that allows users to interact with your API, are looking for a telegram bot template that allows you to define conversation flows that are out of the box and/or include a complex combination of inline-queries, keyboards and others, then this project can help you get started.

+## Overview

+The project follows the MVC pattern.

+`TbotApplication` runs launches an `AppController` that is responsible for starting `BotService`.
+The `BotService`, in turn, handles incoming and outgoing messages.

+The required table structure is located in `tbot.sql`.
+Any changes to that will, in turn, require changes in the code.

+The bot comes with 2 types of user permissions: `ADMIN` and `USER`.

 ## Default Commands